TL;DR

 | Epigenetic Clocks | Chemical tags (methylation) on your DNA that change with age. | Considered the 'gold standard'.
 Highly accurate at predicting lifespan and healthspan. |

 | Telomere Length | The protective caps on the ends of your chromosomes.
-They shorten with each cell division. | Shorter telomeres are a hallmark of aging and are linked to age-related diseases. |
+They shorten with each cell division. | Shorter telomeres are a hallmark of ageing and are linked to age-related diseases. |

 | Inflammaging Markers | The level of chronic, low-grade inflammation in your body (e.g., C-Reactive Protein). | Persistent inflammation damages cells and is a root cause of many chronic conditions. |

-| Metabolic Health Panel | Measures like blood sugar (HbA1c), cholesterol, and liver function. | Provides a clear picture of how your body processes energy, a key aspect of aging well. |
+| Metabolic Health Panel | Measures like blood sugar (HbA1c), cholesterol, and liver function. | Provides a clear picture of how your body processes energy, a key aspect of ageing well. |

-A higher biological age means your body is aging faster than it should be.
+A higher biological age means your body is ageing faster than it should be.
 It's a flashing red light on your health dashboard, warning of an increased risk of nearly every major chronic disease, from heart attacks and strokes to dementia and cancer.

 | Cost Category | Description | Estimated Lifetime Cost |